 As our project progresses, we are beginning to observe increased number of steelhead adults returning to the Yakima Basin that were tagged as juveniles in their natal streams several years prior.
+In 2016, we detected 18 adult steelhead at Bonneville Dam that were tagged as juveniles in their natal streams in the upper Yakima Basin during the freshwater rearing phase.
+We also detected 7 adults that originated from the Naches Basin.
 This information provides an opportunity to describe diversity metrics from the population perspective comparing the Naches population to the Upper Yakima population, as well as resident and anadromous life histories.
 The information for the Naches is somewhat limited given that we only recently initiated our juvenile tagging studies in that basin.
 However, we expect that we will see increased information in the coming years as additional adult fish from the Naches population begin returning.
 Until that time, the comparisons of adult diversity metrics of fish tagged as juveniles are based upon small numbers of fish.

 It appears that adult steelhead returning to the Naches and Upper Yakima populations have similar run timing (entry into the Columbia River).
-Steelhead trout that were tagged as rearing juveniles in tributaries in both the Upper Yakima population and the Naches population were detected as returning adults at Bonneville Dam at approximately the same Julian Date (Figure 15) during the spawning migration.
+Steelhead trout that were tagged as rearing juveniles in tributaries in both the Upper Yakima population and the Naches population were detected as returning adults at Bonneville Dam at approximately the same Julian Date (Figure 18) during the spawning migration.
 An Analysis of Variance indicated that there was no significant difference in the detection date at Bonneville dam for fish tagged in tributary streams in both basins (ANOVA; $F{15,140}$ =0.78; P = 0.69).

-Figure 15.
-Julian date of the first detection of returning steelhead adults at Bonneville Dam for fish PIT tagged in their natal streams as juveniles (an ANOVA supported combining all years).
-Stream abbreviations include Cowiche Creek (COW), Little Naches River (LNACH), Middle Fork Teanaway River (MFT), Mainstem Teanaway River (MST), Naches River (NACH) North Fork Teanaway River (NFT), Oak Creek (OAK), Rattlesnake Creek (RATT), Reecer Creek (REC), Swauk Creek (SWK), Taneum Creek (TAN), Tieton River (TIET), Wenas Creek (WEN), West Fork Teanaway River (WFT), Wilson Creek (WIL), and the main stem Yakima River (YAK).
+Figure 18.
+Average and the range of dates (Julian Day) of the first detection of returning steelhead adults at Bonneville Dam in 2016 for fish PIT tagged in their natal streams as juveniles.
+Stream abbreviations include Bumping River (BUMP), Naches River (NACH), Little Naches River (LNACH), Rattlesnake Creek (RATT), Tieton River (TIET), Manastash Creek (MAN), Middle Fork Teanaway River (MFT), Mainstem Teanaway River (MST), North Fork Teanaway River (NFT), Reecer Creek (REC), Swauk Creek (SWK), West Fork Teanaway River (WFT), and the main stem Yakima River (YAK).

-The wide spread detections of PIT tagged Yakima Steelhead throughout the Columbia Basin suggests that it is not uncommon for these fish to wander during their adult migration.
-We observed Yakima steelhead making extensive use of the Columbia River Basin during the 2015 adult spawning migration (Figure 16).
+The wide spread detections of PIT tagged upper Yakima Steelhead throughout the Columbia Basin suggests that it is not uncommon for these fish to wander during their adult migration.
+We observed Yakima steelhead making extensive use of the Columbia River Basin during the 2016 adult spawning migration (Figure 19; Figure 20).
 Several Yakima steelhead were detected at the Deschutes river mouth, and in the Snake River Basin.
-Fish were also detected in the upper Columbia Basin upstream from Priest Rapids Dam.
-One fish was detected in the Klickitat River ascending the Lyle Falls Fishway.
-Several of these fish were detected in the juvenile fishways at mainstem

-Columbia River Dams as well, presumably in attempt to move downstream through the hydrosystem as they migrated throughout the basin.
+Fish were also detected in the upper Columbia Basin passing upstream from Priest Rapids Dam.
+One fish was detected moving into the middle reaches of the Tucannon River in South East Washington.
+Several of these fish were detected in the juvenile fishways at mainstem Columbia River Dams as well, presumably in attempt to move downstream through the hydro-system as they migrated throughout the basin or as post spawned kelts.
+We observed similar widespread use of the Columbia River Hydrosystem for steelhead tagged as juveniles in the Naches sub-basin (Figure 20).
 These movement patterns are interesting because these fish were tagged as juveniles in their natal rearing areas.